johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-001.md

 Ruth: I know, you know, how we made it.
 I don't know just how some of the other ones made it.
 Oh, I know of a couple that, he was left go, I think it was like three months before he could have, not old enough, but ten-year-wise, he could have retired.

 (30:10 - 30:22)
 Ruth: It was three months short, and they left him go.
-And I do know his wife went out and started paying comms.
+And I do know his wife went out and started cleaning homes.
 That led one way or another, they were taking care of themselves.

 (30:25 - 30:54)
 Alexis: And then, do you know of anybody with experiences you think I should reach out to for this oral history project?